Darchangel/funda-scraper/progress.md

 ## (2016-07-02) Starting small
 No use to research too much about a lot before actually doing something.
 So I will start with writing a small program to scrape a page.
 It will give me a chance to start trying out the Actor model, f# and a scraping library.

+## (2016-07-06) Too many new things result in nothing
+Looking at akka.net and f# at the same time is daunting.
+I'm giving up on actors for now and focusing just on doing this using F#.
+The distribution can be taken over by having multiple services sending messages to each other.

+F# is annoying for some reasons.
+Organizing the code is awkward. [<EntryPoint>] must be in the last compiled file.
+Multi-file projects must have a namespace

+F# Html type provider works in a weird way, loading a site basically statically at compile time?
+Using the Html parser now, much more dynamic.

+After some trial and error, finally got a list of listing URLs.
+Next step is to crawl them and scrape the important information